 Presented by Thomas

-Richard: Do co-signers of WI be active participants in CT
+Richard: Do co-signers of WI be active participants in CT?

 Thomas: No. This is downstream work.
 We just need to make sure it is implemented.
 Presence is not required

 Chair: BBC can co-sign without active participation

+Richard: Please add BBC as co-signer of CT .WID therefore.

 Srinivas: There is some work in RTC that impacts CT work.
 There were a couple of CRs.
 Just wondering if we consider them, or just limited to AMD